 Free Hostel for Pilgrims:

 There is a free boarding facility right behind the community kitchen area called ‘Shri guru Ramdas ji Niwas’.
 I also noticed some private rooms in here but not sure if they are booked in advance.
 I later read there are 228 rooms in this Niwas and 18 big halls.

 There is a dormitory only for foreigners where one can take a bed upon showing the passport and valid Indian Visa.
 The dormitory is on the left side just before the main big hall of this building.
 There’s a sign on the door that reads ‘FOREIGNERS’ in white paint, one can’t miss it.

-The hall and corridors are full of people and so is the female ward which is where I was directed to when I asked if I could stay in female dormitory.
+The hall and corridors are full of people and so is the Ladies ward which is where I was directed to when I asked if I could stay in the female dormitory.
 It was a hall with carpet.
 There were mattresses and blankets in a corner.

 Apart from this building, many people sleep inside the temple in the corridors.
-I saw all kind of people sleeping in there from young group of friends to elderly couples.
-It looked they came from all economic stratas as well.
+I saw all kinds of people sleeping in there from a young group of friends to elderly couples.
+It looked like they came from all economic strata as well.

 One of the reasons I was hesitant about staying in the temple was as soon as I arrived in Amritsar my periods started bringing in pain that made me want to cry.
 My toilet concern was put to rest as soon as I used it.

-*Western toilets were not functioning as well with the ass spray out of place.
+*Western toilets were not functioning very well with the toilet seat nozzle out of place.

 There wasn’t a shower but there’s a bathing area with running water in taps.
-Bucket bath is possible here.
+A bucket bath is possible here.